What do statistics show regarding doulas and birth outcomes? When women have continuous professional doula support, they can experience:

 - In 2017, The American College of Obstetricians and Gynecologists (ACOG) officially announced their encouragement of the use of continuous labor support: “Evidence suggests that, in addition to regular nursing care, continuous one-to-one emotional support provided by support personnel, such as a doula, is associated with improved outcomes for women in labor….Support offered by trained labor coaches such as doulas has been associated with improved birth outcomes, including shortened labor and fewer operative deliveries.”

 Is it beneficial to hire a doula even if a partner or spouse is present for support?
 Yes!
-Check out these articles for reasons why:
+Check out these articles:

 Is a doula still helpful if an epidural or other medications are part of a birth plan?